Dev01-D/Eric-Kapton/README.md

     Pen Holder: Precision Linear Pen Holder

-Wiring Reference

-    [!TIP] Since you are using UART, make sure to document which pins on the Pi Zero 2W map to the SKR Pico.
-A simple table or photo here is invaluable.

 Klipper Configuration

 To use this as a plotter, I have modified the printer.cfg to optimize for 2D movement.